NicoBenndorf/Advanced-Lane-Detection/writeup.md

 #### 4. Identify lane-line pixels and fit their positions with a polynomial.

 Now I have detected the lane markings and warped the input image to birds-eye-view.
 As next step I want to identify the pixels that are part of the left and right lane-markings to fit a polynomial.
+For this we can use two different approaches dependent on if we have a prior detection or not.

 ##### Search from scratch